Jeremy Jay

-Jeremy C. Shaules better known as Jeremy Jay is an American alternative pop musician and singer-songwriter.
-He has released five critically acclaimed studio albums, including his debut album A Place Where We Could Go in 2008 and Slow Dance in 2009.
+Jeremy Craig Shaules, better known as Jeremy Jay, is an American alternative pop musician and singer-songwriter.
+He has released five studio albums, including his debut album A Place Where We Could Go in 2008 and Slow Dance in 2009.

 History

-Jay was born in Chula Vista, California on January 1, 1978 and soon moved to Harbor City, Los Angeles.
+Jay was born in Chula Vista, California on January 1, 1978, and moved to Harbor City, Los Angeles.
 Jeremy spoke only French with his American father until he was 13.
 When he was in the second grade, his father moved the family to Monterey, California where Jay lived until he was 18.
 In the sixth grade, his aunt gave him the sheet music for "La Bamba."
 He taught himself how to play the music on a school guitar where he was playing trumpet in the band.
 In 8th grade, he set up a recording studio in his garage to create music using a two track recorder.
 At the same time, he began writing his own music.
 At age 18 he moved to Portland, Oregon where he lived for four years and worked as a theater projectionist.
 In 2001, at age 23 he met Calvin Johnson, a musician, producer and founder of K Records.
-Johnson was immediately interested Jay's self-produced maxi single, "Dreamland," only containing instrumental pieces.
+Johnson was interested Jay's self-produced maxi single, "Dreamland," only containing instrumental pieces.
 Jay moved to Los Angeles in 2005 and moved to Paris in 2009 with a record deal from the label Differant.
-In 2011, he moved to London where he currently resides.

 His first release on K Records, the Airwalker EP, appeared in 2007.
 It included a cover of the Siouxsie and the Banshees song "Lunar Camel" and a version of Blondie's "Angels on the Balcony".
 The EP was described by Pitchfork as a "cryptic, compelling short" with "half-crooned, half-spoken vocals into a bed of interlocking guitars, rigid beats, and analogue synths, creating an air of mystery out of disconnected images."

 Jay's first full-length, A Place Where We Could Go, followed in 2008.
 It was recorded in Olympia, Washington at Dub Narcotic studios.
 Allmusic described his singing as a mix of Gene Vincent, Buddy Holly, Morrissey and Alan Vega.

 A video for "Beautiful Rebel" directed by Austin Lovell was shot at the Griffith Park Observatory in Los Angeles.
-A video for "Heavenly Creatures" directed by Bryce Kass of Daft Arts was hailed by The Fader.
+A video for "Heavenly Creatures" was directed by Bryce Kass of Daft Arts.